Colleges by Location

 Career Counselling

 At University of Denver, there is both group career counseling for all students and individual career counseling for all students.
 There are a job bank and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
-There is campus employer recruitment for all the students.
-This school offers alumni networking opportunities, which could be excellent for your future career.
+The school has campus employer recruitment for all the students.
+This school offers alumni networking opportunities, which could be highly beneficial for your future career.

 Job Placement

-The average base annual starting salary of the students who were employed within six months of graduation at this school is 62,882 USD.
+The average annual salary for graduates employed six months after graduation from this institution is 62,882 USD.

 $62,882